Twitter Plans to take Lead on Cryptocurrencies and NFTs Social Media Talks

-When you think about Twitter and crypto, one of the first things to pop into your mind would probably be Tesla CEO Elon Musk’s infamous shilling on the popular microblogging platform.
+When you think about Twitter, NFTs and crypto, one of the first things to pop into your mind would probably be Tesla CEO Elon Musk’s infamous shilling on the popular microblogging platform.
 In recent times, simple tweets from accounts with large followings, such as Musk’s, have significantly impacted the price trajectories of various cryptocurrencies.

 However, Crypto Twitter goes beyond these few boisterous accounts.
 It is a thriving subculture of bloggers, influencers, investors, speculators, startup founders, and developers who spend their days talking about all things crypto with the seriousness the nascent technology deserves.